A+ A A-

 These students are allowed to use the better of their GCE N-Level or GCE O-Level

-MT results (including their O-Level MT results in Secondary 3 in the preceding year)
+MTL results (including their O-Level MTL results in Secondary 3 in the preceding year)

 in the computation of their ELMAB3 aggregates.